-In the literature, Eq.\ \eqref{eq: exciton BSE} is sometimes referred to as the Bethe-Salpeter equation (BSE) and reduces to the well-known Wannier equation for excitons in conventional semiconductors in the case of parabolic bands.
-As stated before, the interaction between the conduction and valence electrons is repulsive, such that the minus sign in Eq.\ \eqref{eq: exciton BSE} results in the attractive interaction that allows for the formation of the bound state.
+In the literature, Eq.\ \eqref{eq: exciton BSE} is sometimes referred to as the Bethe--Salpeter equation (BSE).
+It reduces to the well-known Wannier equation for excitons in conventional semiconductors in the case of parabolic bands.
+As stated before, the interaction between the conduction and valence electrons is repulsive, such that the minus sign in Eq.\ \eqref{eq: exciton BSE} results in an attractive electron--hole interaction that allows for the formation of the bound state.
 Moreover, the minus sign in front of the valence energy in Eq.\ \eqref{eq: Delta definition} is due to the fact that the energy of a hole is minus that of a valence electron.

 Lastly, the excitonic envelope wave functions satisfy the completeness relation

 and the normalization condition